The Clear Edge

 Advancement trigger: Hit $125K monthly consistently for 2 months

-Stage 4: $125K-$150K+ Monthly
+Stage 4: What to Build at $125K–$150K+ Monthly Revenue

 Growth constraint: Founder is CEO now, not operator, but still operating; team needs leadership structure; systems need standardization

-Essential builds (5 total):
+Essential builds (5 total)

 Build 1: Leadership Team Structure